 Jacquie’s main job seems to be managing the paperwork side of things and writing the business plan which was viewed by the others as “far reaching”.
 The ginbus was probably where Stephen had to step in and curb the excesses.

-Iain Black Impoverished crofter, gamekeeper, tree surgeon , fencer, lamber, full time husband and dad, and general stretcher of truths.
+Iain Black Impoverished crofter, gamekeeper, tree surgeon , fencer, lamber, full time dad, and general stretcher of truths.

 A proper Jack of all trades, but master of none until now...
 Since becoming a master distiller at Ice and Fire Distillery, Iain has found his true calling, carefully weighing out the botanicals for each batch and ensuring Monty, our pot bellied still runs flat out to keep up with demand.